Instructions For Author

 This section gives a precise and summarizing statement of the results and, if relevant, the prospects for application of the results in the various political, social and technical arenas are assessed.
 The section should begin with a clear statement of the principal findings.
 The implications of your findings should be discussed within a realistic framework.

 Acknowledgements should be used to identify all funding sources.
-Acknowledgements may also be used to note intellectual, technical or other assistance that does not warrant authorship.
+Acknowledgements may also be used to note intellectual, technical, or other assistance that does not warrant authorship.
 Individuals should be informed before the publication of any such acknowledgements and given the opportunity to decline the recognition.
 Promotional statements are not permitted.

 ✍ Conflict of interest

 Authors should disclose in a cover letter sent to the editor any associations that represent a potential conflict of interest.
-These include a current or pending relationship as a consultant for the company supporting the research or manufacturing products being tested, a financial or managerial interest in such a company, or intellectual property rights that might be affected by publication of the results of the research reported in a manuscript.
+These include a current or pending relationship as a consultant for the company supporting the research or manufacturing products being tested, a financial or managerial interest in such a company, or intellectual property rights that might be affected by the publication of the results of the research reported in a manuscript.
 Upon receipt of this information, an editor may require that a footnote disclosing the potential conflict be added to the manuscript.

-Authors affiliations should be their home institutions at the time when their primary contribution to the research was made.
+Authors' affiliations should be their home institutions at the time when their primary contribution to the research was made.
 If an author's current affiliation differs, the current affiliation may be listed in the Acknowledgements.

-References are to be cited in text by number and not by author and date.
+References are to be cited in the text by number and not by author and date.
 They are to be numbered consecutively in the order of appearance.
 References for journals and books should be in the following styles: